Palmaris longus muscle in humans. Why do people actually need palmar muscles?

-Incredible Facts
+Incredible facts

 Some organs in the human body exist not because they serve a purpose, but because they were useful to our ancestors.